Cambodian opposition rallies for second day after protest death

 | PHNOM PENH

-PHNOM PENH Thousands of opposition supporters gathered in Cambodia's capital on Monday, a day after police used force to scatter protesters challenging a disputed election win by Prime Minister Hun Sen, sparking clashes in which one man was shot dead.
+PHNOM PENH Hundreds of protesters regathered in Cambodia's capital on Monday, a day after police used force to disperse thousands challenging a disputed election win by Prime Minister Hun Sen, sparking clashes in which one man was shot dead.

+At least 1,000 protesters had defied the authorities by camping out overnight in Freedom Park in Phnom Penh.
+They were joined on Monday by around 300 garment workers, who arrived by motorbike, witnesses including a human rights worker said.

-Hun Sen met opposition leader Sam Rainsy for talks and officials said they had agreed to look at how future general elections are held but the long-serving premier refused to give in to demands for an independent inquiry into the July 28 poll.
+Hun Sen met opposition leader Sam Rainsy for talks but the premier showed no sign of giving in to calls for an independent inquiry into the July 28 general election, which opponents say was rigged to ensure a continuation of Hun Sen's 28-year rule.

-Prak Sokhonn, a senior official of the ruling Cambodian People's Party (CPP), told a briefing the two parties had agreed to respect King Norodom Sihamoni's call for calm.
-But the election had been decided and parliament would open as planned, he said.

-"There won't be a delay ...
-This meeting of parliament will go ahead with or without the participation of the CNRP," he said, referring to Sam Rainsy's Cambodia National Rescue Party.

-The protests present the biggest challenge in years to Hun Sen's 28-year, iron-fisted rule.
+The protests present the biggest challenge in years to his iron-fisted rule.

-Around 10,000 protesters had gathered in Freedom Park in Phnom Penh, a Reuters reporter said.
-Some had defied the authorities by camping there overnight.

-Clashes had broken out in several places in Phnom Penh on Sunday as supporters of the CNRP tried to remove razor-wire barricades and refused to limit their protest to the designated site in Freedom Park.
+Clashes broke out in several places in Phnom Penh on Sunday as supporters of the opposition Cambodia National Rescue Party (CNRP) tried to remove razor-wire barricades and refused to restrict their protest to a designated site in Freedom Park.

-He said the man was not a political protester but one of a group of residents of the area angry that they could not reach their homes.
+He said the man was not a political protester but someone who lived in the area and was among a group of residents angry that they could not reach their homes.

 Chan Soveth said he had visited five other people in hospital who had been shot.
 "These bullets came from where the authorities were," he told Reuters.